Kubernetes doesn’t support native SAML integration. Learn how to configure SAML single sign on (SSO) for Kubernetes clusters with user impersonation.

 Proud new Kubernetes cluster owners are often lulled into a false sense of operational confidence by its consensus database’s glorious simplicity.
 In this Q&A, we dig into the challenges of in-place upgrades of etcd beneath autonomous Kubernetes clusters running within air-gapped environments.

-An interview about our experience running PostgreSQL on on-premise Kubernetes, covering the challenges involved, open source and commercial tools that can help and other alternatives to managing stateful applications on Kubernetes.
+An interview about our experience running PostgreSQL on on-premises Kubernetes, covering the challenges involved, open source and commercial tools that can help and other alternatives to managing stateful applications on Kubernetes.

 Learn about common problems when migrating your application to Kubernetes.

-We are pleased to announce that Telekube v4 is now a long term support release with version 4.44.0 LTS.
+We are pleased to announce that Gravity v4 is now a long term support release with version 4.44.0 LTS.
 This release focuses on improved security, usability and stability.

 Part 1 of our series on Troubleshooting Kubernetes focuses on networking.